Locations:

-Leber’s congenital amaurosis (LCA) is a rare genetic condition that causes blindness and low vision.
-It affects the way babies’ retinas develop.
-Babies born with LCA often lose some or all of their sight.
+Leber’s congenital amaurosis (LCA) is a rare disease that affects the retinas in babies’ eyes.
+“Congenital” means it’s present at birth.
+Babies born with LCA have low vision that gets worse as they grow up.
+They often lose some or all of their sight.
+One in three babies with Leber’s congenital amaurosis is born with blindness.

 Advertisement